Flat Roof Repair: What Commercial Property Owners Need to Know

 TPO (Thermoplastic Polyolefin)

 The most common commercial flat roofing membrane installed today.
 TPO repairs involve heat-welding patches over punctures, re-welding lifted seams, and replacing deteriorated membrane sections.
-Improper TPO repairs using adhesive instead of heat welding fail quickly — always use certified TPO contractors.
+Improper TPO repairs using adhesive instead of heat welding fail quickly — always use certified TPO contractors with proper hot-air welding equipment.

 EPDM (Ethylene Propylene Diene Monomer)